 The Best Email Marketing Tools that you should use

 Email marketing tools are cloud-based software-as-a-service (SaaS) apps that help marketers in creating, analyzing, and sending emails in order to enhance audience engagement and lead generation.
-If you are looking for the best email marketing tools in 2021, you can explore my resource collection or check out the top 5 email marketing tools, which are:
+If you are looking for the best email marketing tools in 2022, you can explore my toolbox or check out the top 5 email marketing tools, which are:

 - Constant Contact

 Let’s dive into the details and see how each stand with the others:

 This is a popular tool that is about 18 years old and is known to provide high-quality email marketing services.
 You will get features like drag and drop builders, pre-designed templates, and lots of integrations.
 This tool helps you create automated email sequences and email follow-up sequences.
 You will also get advanced features like open rate data, the ability to test your emails and deliverability rates.
 The company also provides live chat and email support along with a resource library to help you.
 This email marketing software is great for people who want to streamline their email marketing.

 No Free Plans

 * Aweber now has a very good free plan.
 Premium plans cost from $19 per month to $149 per month.

 Constant Contact is an amazing email marketing software for small businesses and it offers multiple customization and integration along with a 30-day free trial.
 The software is simple and easy to use.
 It is considered as one of the largest email marketing services in the world and they are continuously providing their users with advanced tools like event management, social media, tools to create coupons, etc. There are also a wide variety of niche-specific templates to use along with a dashboard that provides you with important email metrics.

 - Several useful guides and services